julien/logr/README.md

 logr
 ====

-A super simple log help for JavaScript
+A super simple log helper for JavaScript

 usage
 ====